kevinkjt2000/redhat-star-wars/README.md

 make test
 ```

+The first test run may take several seconds longer due to waiting on MySQL to start properly.
+Subsequent test runs should happen much faster.

 If you do not have a plugin in your text editor that automatically uses black from poetry's virtual environment, you may want to run format before test:

 ```